 As part of their quest to reduce the number of reported industrial incidents, plant operators and official bodies are focusing extensively...Read more.

-In this section we explore twelve types of electronic simulator detector that can be used in a wide range of CWA exercises to create realistic training experiences.
+In this section we explore twelve types of electronic simulator detectors that can be used in a wide range of CWA exercises to create realistic training experiences.

 The devices can be used anywhere, including within public buildings and most scenarios can be set up in as little as 10 minutes.